morelinq/MoreLINQ/README.md

 ### MaxBy

-Returns the maximal element of the given sequence, based on the given projection.
+Returns the maxima (maximal elements) of the given sequence, based on the given projection.

 This method has 2 overloads.

 ### MinBy

-Returns the minimal element of the given sequence, based on the given projection.
+Returns the minima (minimal elements) of the given sequence, based on the given projection.

 This method has 2 overloads.